 So here’s a question for you.
 Do you think authors have unrealistic expectations of what publishers can and should do for them in marketing and promoting their books?
 I’d be curious to hear your questions about this aspect of book publishing.
 (NB I’ve deliberately not talked about authors’ own marketing and promotion activities – I’m hoping to leave that for a separate discussion.)

-Have you noticed that some of Australia’s leading book publishers are actively seeking unsolicited manuscript submissions?
-It has been years since most publishers accepted unsolicited manuscripts, whether fiction or nonfiction.
+Have you noticed that some of Australia’s leading book publishers are actively seeking unsolicited manuscripts?
+It has been years since most publishers accepted an unsolicited manuscript, whether fiction or nonfiction.
 Until recently, most manuscripts arrived via a literary agent, whose decision to represent the author was supposed to indicate quality.
-This recent development is the publishing equivalent of looking up into the sky and seeing pigs flying in formation, one after the other, like ducks.
+This recent development is the publishing equivalent of looking up into the sky and seeing pigs flying in formation, one after the other, instead of ducks.

 Pan Macmillan, Manuscript Monday.
 If you submit the first chapter of your manuscript, plus synopsis, electronically between 10am and 4pm every Monday, you’ll have your work read within one month.
 Details.

 Allen & Unwin, The Friday Pitch.
 This is a long-running program, by which authors can submit the first chapter of their manuscript, plus synopsis, each Friday.
 Details.